Time-dependent weak rate of convergence for functions of generalized bounded variation: Introduction

+It is argued in \cite[Sections 7 and 12]{Walsh} that the rate remains unaffected if the geometric Brownian motion is replaced with a Brownian motion, and the binomial tree is replaced with a random walk.
+It seems plausible that also our time-dependent results in the Brownian setting can be transferred into the geometric setting with essentially the same upper bounds.
 The paper is organized as follows.
 In Section 2 we introduce the notation, recall the construction of a simple random walk using first hitting times of the Brownian motion, and formulate the main result Theorem \ref{THE-THEOREM}.
-Using the sequence of stopping times, we split the error (\ref{weakerrorforg}) into three parts, which we refer to as the {\it adjustment error}, the {\it local error}, and the {\it global error}.
-The \emph{adjustment error} is a consequence of the fact that the approximation $u^n(t,x)$ is constant in $t$ on intervals of length $\frac{2T}{n}$, while $t \mapsto u(t,x)$ is continuous.
-The remaining two parts of the error appear because the construction of the simple random walk uses the Brownian motion sampled at a stopping time which can be larger of smaller than $T{-}t$, and for $u(t,x)$ we use $W_{T-t}$.
-The \emph{local error} is influenced by the smoothness properties of the terminal condition $g$, while for the \emph{global error} only integrability properties of $g$ are needed.
-In Section 3, estimates for the adjustment error are computed.
-Section 4 treats the local error and follows in many places the ideas and the machinery of J. B.~Walsh \cite{Walsh}.
-We also apply some results of \cite{GLS} related to the first exit times of Brownian bridges in order to derive explicit upper bounds.
-In Section 5, the global error is treated for exponentially bounded Borel functions, and our approach is similar to that of \cite{Walsh}.
+Using the sequence of stopping times, we split the error (\ref{weakerrorforg}) into three parts.
+Estimates for the \emph{adjustment error}, the \emph{local error}, and the \emph{global error} are derived in Sections 3--5, respectively.
 Section 6 contains a collection of moment estimates and tail behaviors of random times appearing in the description of the local and the global error.
-Again, it was possible to adjust methods from \cite{Walsh} to our setting.